Student Services and Resources

 Faculty Registrar: Helen Bright, BA (Hons), MISt

-Associate Registrar, Director of Admissions: Sherry Lin, BSc (Hons), MEd
+Associate Registrar & Director, Admissions: Sherry Lin, BSc (Hons), MEd

 Associate Registrar, Student Services & Records: Khuong Doan, BSc